 - Your system meets the system requirements to install and operate HP-UX 11i v1.
-For more details see Chapter 2, "System Requirements for Cold-Installing and Updating," on page 31. - You are installing from a supported migration path.
-See "Supported Cold-Install Paths to HP-UX 11i v1" on page 50. - You understand all of the considerations provided in Chapter 3, particularly "Additional Cold-Install Considerations" on page 56. - You have completed the preparation tasks required to cold-install your system.
-For more information see Chapter 4, "Preparing to Install or Update to HP-UX 11i v1," on page 63.
+For more details see Chapter 2, "System Requirements for Cold-Installing and Updating," on page 31. - You understand all of the considerations provided in Chapter 3, "Choosing an Installation Method," on page 49. - You have completed the preparation tasks required to cold-install your system.
+Most importantly, make sure you created an operating system recovery archive to protect your data in the event of a system crash.
+For more information see Chapter 4, "Preparing to Install or Update to HP-UX 11i v1," on page 59.
 Reviewing the Cold-Install Process

-Figure 5-1 on page 78 shows the overall process, along with alternative methods of cold-installing HP-UX 11i v1.
+Figure 5-1 on page 74 shows the overall process, along with alternative methods of cold-installing HP-UX 11i v1.